Brian Kelley: Tree Vibez Music and Round Here Records (2015–present)

-Solo career and Nashville South Records (2021-present)
+Solo career and Nashville South Records (2021–present)

 In January 2021, Kelley indicated his intentions to have a solo music career while remaining part of Florida Georgia Line, with the support of fellow duo-member Tyler Hubbard.
 In April 2021, he announced that he had launched his own label, Nashville South Records, to release his new music in partnership with Warner Music Nashville.
 Kelley referred to himself as a "Beach Cowboy", announcing that new music would be coming with a full album slated for release in late 2021.
 On April 13, 2021, he released the extended play BK's Wave Pack.
 The songs from the EP were included on his debut studio album Sunshine State of Mind, which was released on June 25, 2021.
 Kelly has also launched a stage musical, entitled "May We All", inspired by the Florida Georgia Line song of the same name.

 In June 2022, Kelley moved to Big Machine Records, and released the song "American Spirit" the next month.

+In January 2024, Kelley released the single, “Trucks, Ducks, Bucks & Beer.”

+In 2025, Kelley competed in season thirteen of The Masked Singer as "Mad Scientist Monster".
+He finished in fourth place.
+Thanks to Taika Waititi as "Detective Lucky Duck", there was a reference to how Florida Georgia Line's "Cruise" bested Robin Thicke's "Blurred Lines" for "Single of the Year" at the 2013 American Music Awards.